Cerebral palsy (CP) is a permanent, lifelong physical disability affecting 34,000 Australians.

 Cerebral palsy is described by the way it affects people’s movement and the parts of the body it affects.

-Quadriplegia: Which means all four limbs are affected, and sometimes the muscles of the face and mouth.
+- Quadriplegia: all four limbs are affected, and sometimes the muscles of the face and mouth

-Diplegia: Which is where all four limbs are affected, with the legs more affected than the arms.
+- Diplegia: all four limbs are affected, with the legs more affected than the arms

-Hemiplegia: Which is where one side of the body is affected.
+- Hemiplegia: one side of the body is affected.
 Hemiplegia is the most common presentation of cerebral palsy.
-According to the Cerebral Palsy Alliance, approximately 40% of people with cerebral palsy have hemiplegia.
+According to the Cerebral Palsy Alliance, approximately 40 percent of people with cerebral palsy have hemiplegia

-Spastic cerebral palsy: Spastic cerebral palsy is the most common type of cerebral palsy.
-The muscles of someone with spastic cerebral palsy often feel stiff, and their movements may look stiff and jerky.
+- Spastic cerebral palsy: the most common type of cerebral palsy.
+The muscles of someone with spastic cerebral palsy often feel stiff, and their movements may look stiff and jerky

-Ayaxix cerebral palsy: Ataxia is the least common form of cerebral palsy.
+- Ataxic cerebral palsy: Ataxia is the least common form of cerebral palsy.
 Ataxic movements are characterised by clumsiness, imprecision, or instability.
-The un-coordination seen with ataxia often occurs when a person attempts to perform voluntary movements such as walking or picking up objects.
+The un-coordination seen with ataxia often occurs when a person attempts to perform voluntary movements such as walking or picking up objects

 What more do you want to know about cerebral palsy?
 Tell us in the comment section below.